+In accordance with the Senate decision of 19 July 2005, all future Bachelor's degree programmes must include 20 credits (CP) in cross-disciplinary competencies (ÜK), which will not be counted in the calculation of subject-related credits, but will instead be listed separately.
 In accordance with the Senate decision of 19 July 2005, all future Bachelor's degree programmes must include 20 credits in cross-disciplinary skills, which will not be counted in the calculation of subject-related credits, but will instead be listed separately.
 The Faculty of Philosophy provides a structured range of courses for the cross-disciplinary skills component, across various disciplines and degree programmes, including the four areas: professional qualification, interdisciplinary competence, interculturality, and organisational, pedagogical, and social competence.